ibm-cloud-docs/power-iaas/network-overview.md

 ---

 {{site.data.keyword.on-prem-fname}} in [{{site.data.keyword.on-prem}}]{: tag-red}

 ---

-Establishing a connectivity between the pod in your data center and {{site.data.keyword.powerSysFull}} IBM Cloud requires meticulous planning, site preparation, meeting the prerequisites, understanding the network architecture, and others.
+Establishing the connectivity between the pod in your data center and {{site.data.keyword.powerSysFull}} IBM Cloud requires meticulous planning, site preparation, meeting the prerequisites, understanding the network architecture, and others.

 Setting up of a network involves setting up the following two networks: